 The annual production that can be produced from wind force in good wind regions, with large wind parks can be as high as 0.1 to 0.15 TWhel/km² [Tezlaff 1999].
-The establishment of wind turbines with a power density of 7 MW/km² could produce about 0.028 TWh/km² per year in good locations in South Morocco.
+The establishment of wind turbines with a power density of 7 MW/km² could produce about 0.028 TWh/km² per year in good locations on the Saharan coastline.
 Although close arrangements of wind turbines tends to weaken the global supply of energy of a Wind Park, wide space availability for large-scale wind installations enables an optimal wind turbine spacing ratio to be applied.

 A wind turbine spacing of only 2.4 MW/km² on parts of the 2000 kilometers long coastline from Morocco to Senegal could potentially generate a production of more than 1000 TWh per year.
 This would be sufficient to cover close to one-third of the entire electricity needs of the European Union estimated at 3200 TWh.